jere357/jere357.github.io/index.md

 layout: default
 ---

 ### Bio
-Hello there, I am Jeronim Matjiević and I'm a Graduate student at the Faculty of Electrical Engineering and Computing, Zagreb currently enrolled in the Computer Science MSc programme.
-Passionate about neural networks for all purposes, with years of experience in training models for various tasks.
+Hello there, I am Jeronim Matijević and I'm a Graduate student at the Faculty of Electrical Engineering and Computing, Zagreb currently enrolled in the Computer Science MSc programme.
+Passionate about neural networks for all purposes.

 Generally I find models linking the gap between natural language processing and computer vision fascinating.

 MLOps is also something i find very interesting

 * * *

-### Fields of interest:
+### Fields of interest

 * computer vision in general
 * generative models